-This smoked pork chops recipe is loaded with garlic, fresh herbs and lemon and is topped with an optional buttery garlic compound butter!
+This smoked pork chops recipe is loaded with garlic, fresh herbs and lemon and is topped with an optional garlic butter sauce!
 When cooked low and slow, smoked pork steaks are tender, juicy and infused with a subtle smoky flavor; just like Smoked Pork Loin.

 We utilize the reverse searing method when cooking smoked pork chops on the grill.
 By reverse searing the pork chops you lock in the moisture and create a perfectly seasoned crust to compliment the juicy interior.

 This smoked pork chop recipe takes minimal ingredients, which is always a bonus.

 - Kosher Salt

 - Ground Black Pepper

 When smoking pork chops, we don’t use a pork chop brine.
 The low and slow cooking method leaves the pork steak with a buttery soft inside.
 If we have time, we do dry rub the pork chops an hour in advance to let the salt do its thing.

 If you prefer to brine your chops, you’ll find a great smoked pork chops brine in the recipe card below.